 Using our scale, we weighed each one of the jackets to verify them against the manufacturer's reported weights, all in a men's size medium.

 Cataloging all of the different features, we were easily able to see which ones had the features we feel are necessary for a good softshell jacket.
 Features we looked at and scored included hoods, hood cinches, pockets, zippers, zipper tabs, two-way zippers, inner lining, insulation, cuff closures, hmm adjustments and abrasion or waterproof fabric mapping.

-As seen in our photos, we used the jackets for rock climbing, downhill skiing, hiking, rock climbing, alpine climbing, biking, and around town.
+In assessing versatility, we also consider style.
+We put on each jacket, stood in front of the mirror, and asked ourselves, "How amazing do I look right now?!"
+OK, so maybe that isn't exactly how we did it, but we did consider the fit of the jacket, how baggy or trim-fitting it felt, the available colors, the casual or athletic design, and the "in-town vs. on trail" look.
+Style is largely subjective, so we tried to give as much information as posisble so you can make this decision on your own.As seen in our photos, we used the jackets for rock climbing, downhill skiing, hiking, rock climbing, alpine climbing, biking, and around town.
 We were intentionally abusive to these jackets and scraped them against rocks and brush whenever we had the chance.
 One tester even jumped into a freezing waterfall to compare water resistance!
-We had a lot of fun testing this round of jackets, and hope you find it informative and helpful in choosing the best jacket for you.
+We had a lot of fun testing this round of jackets, and hope you find our review informative and helpful in choosing the best jacket for you.